Things That Make You Go Hmmm...: Critical reception

 AllMusic editor Jose F. Promis remarked that the song took a phrase popularized by Arsenio Hall and made it into "another cleverly infectious Top Ten smash."
 Larry Flick from Billboard magazine wrote, "After forging a guitar-driven pop/hiphop sound that is being heavily copied by others, groove clique deftly sidesteps into James Brown-style funk territory.
 Rapper Freedom Williams tells amusing tales amid retro-horns and percussion."
 Penelope Layland from The Canberra Times named it the best track on the album, "with its clever, catchy lyrics and smooth beat."

 Dave Sholin from the Gavin Report stated that writers/producers Cole and Clivillés "have successfully crossbred a unique brand of rap and melody that's taken them on back-to-back trips into the Top Ten.
 This third entry maintains their infectious rhythm, strengthened by a title that will keep audiences hummmmin'."
 A reviewer from Music & Media wrote that "the secret behind the success of these dance/pop providers is the good hook in their songs.
 This time it's the saxophone part, which is repeated after each line."
 David Quantick from NME said, "The old C&Cs have blown it this time with a very ordinary sort of tune indeed that doesn't so much fail to stay in the memory as break the doors down, steal the car and drive to Birmingham."

 Chart performance

 "Things That Make You Go Hmmm..." peaked at number one on the Billboard 12-inch Singles Sales and Dance Club Play charts in the United States and on the RPM Dance chart in Canada.
 On the Billboard Hot 100, it peaked at number four.
 In Europe, the single entered the top 10 in Finland, Ireland, and the United Kingdom.
 In the latter country, it peaked at number four during its fourth week on the UK Singles Chart, on July 21, 1991.
 Additionally, it was a top-20 hit on the UK Dance Singles Chart, as well as in the Netherlands, Sweden, and Switzerland.
-In Oceania, "Things That Make You Go Hmmm..." reahced numbers two and six in New Zealand and Australia, respectively.
+In Oceania, "Things That Make You Go Hmmm..." reached numbers two and six in New Zealand and Australia, respectively.
 The single was awarded with a gold record in the US, after 500,000 singles were shipped there.